In short, Minnesota’s current law on asset forfeiture (government takes your money):

 Targeting unbanked, low-income people: The salt of the earth, the common people of modest means, have disproportionately been the victims of government abuse, negligence and shoddy practices in criminal law.
 And when it comes to asset forfeiture laws, it is no different.

 It’s reverse Robin Hood.
 The rich government steals from the poor.
-And their laws say it’s o.k.
+But their laws say it’s o.k. …

 And what is the cost-benefit ratio for that person to fight for return of the property in court?
-Could they even afford (hire a lawyer, pay a court filing fee) to if they wanted to?
-Can they do all that in time to meet the 60 day deadline?
+Could they even afford to (hire a lawyer, pay a court filing fee) if they wanted to?
+Can they do all that within the 60 day deadline?
 Would that cost too much relative to what police stole from them, to be worth it?

 Do they have enough faith in the legal process to believe it would be fair, anyway?

 The innocent are victims of asset forfeiture laws: Sometimes the innocent owner is not accused of having any criminal association.
 But police suspect a mere association with another who is suspected, such as a spouse, parent or employer.
-This is an anti-marriage law, that encourages divorce of a troubled spouse.
-These are anti-family laws.
+This is an anti-marriage law, that encourages the divorce of a troubled spouse.
+These laws are anti-family: people, children suffer as a result.

 Is the Minnesota government corrupt; preying upon the weak?
 And are its laws a corrupting influence on our good police officers?

-Change the laws; protect your family from the government
+Change the laws; protect your family from government

-Has the time has come to reform (or repeal entirely) asset forfeiture laws in Minnesota?
+Has the time has come to reform (or repeal) asset forfeiture laws in Minnesota?
 Call your legislator.
+The Institute for Justice is an organization helping lead this fight.

 The author, Thomas C Gallagher, is a criminal defense attorney in Minneapolis.